kyma-project/examples/CONTRIBUTING.md

 ### Continuous integration

 A CI/CD configuration file accompanies each example to ensure its validity as part of the automation pipeline.

-However, since CI is temporarily not publicly available, the reviewer must check if the related CI job has completed successfully after running it manually.
+> **NOTE:** For more details on the CI tool, see the [Prow](https://github.com/kyma-project/test-infra/blob/master/prow/README.md) documentation.

 ### Acceptance tests